Jump To Section

 - Warm your stock.
-Cold stock straight from the fridge will interrupt the cooking process you’ve already begun with the aromatics and rice.
-Warm it to a simmer, then add the hot stock in increments to the rice to allow it to cook seamlessly.
+Cold stock straight from the fridge or counter will interrupt the cooking process you’ve already begun with the aromatics and rice.
+Heat your stock to a simmer, then add the hot stock in increments to the rice to allow it to cook seamlessly.

 - And add the stock slowly.
-You want to provide just enough liquid for the rice to absorb and release its starch, which only happens if the grains are close enough together and kept moving at a steady stir.
+During cooking, your risotto needs just enough liquid for the rice to absorb and release its starch, which only happens if the grains are kept close together and moving steadily.
 If the rice is floating freely, you’ve added too much liquid.

 - Stir, stir, stir.
 Speaking of moving, this is why risotto has a demanding reputation.
 It needs near-constant stirring to achieve that perfect creamy texture.
 Too much will turn it to glue, so don’t go crazy—but not enough, and it will stick to the bottom of the pan and may even burn.
 Aim for a happy middle ground, moving the grains around to encourage them to release their starch.

-- Medium-low heat.
-“Low and slow” is something you might hear a lot with risotto, and that’s mostly true, but don’t go too low.
-While boiling it won’t get you the soft, plump creamy rice you’re after, cooking it over too low a heat will take ages.
-Aim for a slow simmer.
-Gentle bubbling and steam is your friend.
+- Use medium-low heat.
+“Low and slow” is a phrase you’ll hear a lot with risotto, and that’s mostly true, but don’t go too low.
+While a vigorous boil won’t the risotto enough time to develop the plump, creamy texture you’re after, cooking it too low will take ages.
+Aim for a slow simmer: gentle, bubbling and steam is your friend.

 - Save the fat for last.
-Fat will break over heat, so if you’re adding a fat like butter or mascarpone cheese to take the creaminess to the next level, wait until you remove the risotto from the heat to swirl it in.
+The fats found in dairy products can break and separate when heated.
+If you’re planning to add butter or mascarpone cheese for additional creamy richness, wait until you remove the risotto from the heat to stir it in.